12min

 He was just 12 years old and playing with a toy gun in a park in Cleveland, Ohio, when a 26-year-old police officer Timothy Loehmann shot him in the torso, before even parking his car.
 And he wasn’t even charged with a crime.

 Black lives matter—but they matter less to whites.
-And the reason is simple: they don’t see black people the way black people see each other: they see them as natural threats.
-Eberhardt did a couple of studies that uncovered that white police officers are more inclined to focus their attention on a black face after being shown a word related to criminal activity.
+The reason is simple: they don’t see black people the way black people see each other: they see them as natural threats.
+Eberhardt did a couple of studies that uncovered that white police officers are more inclined to focus their attention on a blackface after being shown a word related to criminal activity.

 In other words, it is an unconscious association.